JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Generic QC Filters Implemented in UFO
 =====================================

-There are a number of existing generic filters in the UFO.
-Below is the description of how to configure each of the existing QC filters in UFO.
+This section describes how to configure each of the existing QC filters in UFO.
 All filters can also use the :ref:`"where" statement <where-statement>` to act only on observations meeting certain conditions.
 By default, each filter acts on all the variables marked as *simulated variables* in the ObsSpace.
 The :code:`filter variables` keyword can be used to limit the action of the filter to a subset of these variables or to specific channels, as shown in the examples from the :ref:`Bounds Check Filter <bounds-check-filter>` section below.

 .. _bounds-check-filter:

 Bounds Check Filter
 -------------------

-This filter checks if the observation values (@ObsValue in the ioda files) are within specified limits and rejects observations outside of this limit (only for the specified observations):
+This filter rejects observations whose values (@ObsValue in the ioda files) lie outside specified limits:

 .. code:: yaml